-Mike was shortlisted as one of the UK’s Top Innovative Lawyers in the FT Innovative Lawyers Awards, has been awarded “Partner of the Year” at The Lawyer Awards, “Deal Lawyer of the Year” at the Legal Business Awards, and listed in The Times’ “Law 100: UK’s Most Powerful Lawyers”.
+Mike has been recognised by numerous legal and industry commentators over the years, including: reported by The Lawyer as the most recommended Private Equity lawyer in the UK by general counsel; featured in Private Equity Manager magazine’s ‘Legal Power 30’ list of the 30 most influential private equity lawyers; shortlisted as one of the UK’s Top Innovative Lawyers in the FT Innovative Lawyers Awards; awarded “Partner of the Year” at The Lawyer Awards; recognised as “Deal Lawyer of the Year” at the Legal Business Awards; and listed in The Times’ “Law 100: UK’s Most Powerful Lawyers”.

 - Avista Capital Partners and Nordic Capital on their joint acquisition of Swiss-listed pharma company Acino

 - J.C.
 Flowers on the acquisition of UK General Insurance Group